 Taking your dog out for a walk or a run is more than just a routine; it’s a fun and effective way to inject some much-needed physical activity into your daily life.
 While your dog gets to explore and enjoy the outdoors, you benefit too.
 Think of it as a win-win situation!

 Now, let’s talk about why this is so good for you.
 Regular walks or runs with your dog help maintain a healthy weight as a senior.
 Why is this important?
-Well, keeping your weight in check is one of the key ways to avoid a lot of health problems later in life.
+Well, keeping your weight in check is one of the keys to avoid a lot of health problems later in life.

 But it’s not just about weight.
 These regular walks or runs improve your cardiovascular health.
 Think about it like this: every time you’re out there with your dog, you’re boosting your heart health, kind of like giving your heart a mini workout.